OSSEC HIDS Content Pack

 </global>

-Hint: OSSEC does not rotate the alerts JSON file.
-It is important to define a good rotation strategy for this file with logrotate.
+Hint: OSSEC will not rotate the alerts JSON file, it is important to define a good rotation strategy for this file with logrotate.

-1. Refer to the Sidecar documentation for how to set up Graylog Sidecar for Filebeat.
+1. Please refer to the official documentation to set up Graylog Sidecar for Filebeat.

 2. Create a matching Beats input in Graylog.